mattcousineau/patches-ohoulihan/README.md

 (complete 10 min) -replace placeholder name negotiation logic with above

--clean up tasks (remove localdirectory variables in favor of relative paths)

 -efficiency tasks (need to improve the checksum creation.
 I/O is slooowwwwww

+-ability to select URL or FTP and add FTP processing

 **nice to have** - if there is nothing installed, download a zip instead of independent files and extract

 **nice to have** - retry on failed download

+-clean up tasks (remove localdirectory variables in favor of relative paths)